MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements-2019.md

 > The minimum supported version is Office 2010 client.

 > [!IMPORTANT]
-> The Microsoft SharePoint Products Preparation Tool might not be install **Microsoft .NET Framework version 3.5** automatically.
+> The Microsoft SharePoint Products Preparation Tool might not be able to install **Microsoft .NET Framework version 3.5** automatically.
 In this case you need to manually install the **.NET Framework 3.5 Feature** Windows Feature as a prerequisite using the Windows Server install media.

 The Microsoft SharePoint Products Preparation Tool installs the following prerequisites on SharePoint servers in a farm: